Trump on the stump again at commencement with rambling stories and trans slams

 The president walked onto the stage at the Coleman Coliseum to cheers of “USA!
-USA!” from the nearly 3,000 students in attendance.
+USA!” from the nearly 3,000 students and their families in attendance.

-The White House did not reveal what Trump would discuss during his keynote speech in advance.

-The event drew out a crowd of protesters at a nearby event hosted by Beto O’Rourke, a former U.S. representative from Texas and gubernatorial candidate.
-Former U.S. Senator Doug Jones, the last Democrat to hold statewide office in Alabama, joined O’Rourke at the event.

 He added: “We believe in freedom and family, God and country, we cherish our Constitution, we revere our Bible, and we salute our great American flag.”

-He fiercely defended his administration’s actions on immigration issues, and attacked transgender Americans.
+Trump used the speech to turn to his usual political talking points and grievances.
+He fiercely defended his administration's actions on immigration issues, and attacked transgender Americans as he spoke at the school known for its football success and recent winnings in college basketball.

+At one point, Trump mocked a weightlifting competition in which a transgender girl beat a competitor identified as female at the birth girl by breaking a record by an astonishing 119 pounds.
+He fictitiously acted out the girl's reaction - even though he said it would draw the ire of his wife, Melania.

+"Should I imitate him?
+My wife gets very upset when I do this.
+She says, 'Darling, it's not presidential,' I say, 'Yeah, but people like it,'" Trump told the crowd.

+He asked students to "give me a break for the first month" because "I had to get a little acclimated ... had to see where the enemy lies."

-“Judges are interfering, supposedly based on due process,” he said of immigration, referring to rulings that his administration had deported individuals without justification and illegally.
-“But how can you give due process to people who came into our country illegally?
+"Judges are interfering, supposedly based on due process," he said of immigration, referring to rulings that his administration had deported individuals without justification and illegally," Trump said.

+"But how can you give due process to people who came into our country illegally?
 They want to give them due process.
-I don't know.”
+I don't know."

-He asked students to "give me a break for the first month" because "I had to get a little acclimated ... had to see where the enemy lies."

-Earlier in his remarks, Trump addressed journalism majors, which he said, “I've had a lot of problems with ...
-I'm not sure I like them.”
-A second later, he backpedaled, saying: “No, I do, I do.”

-“We need a brilliant press,” Trump continued.
-“They're like a watchkeeper.
-They're very important.”

-The president encouraged the college grads not to “waste your youth” by not seizing opportunities because of their age, stating, “I'd pay you a lot of money to have your age.”
+When he wasn't mixing in his political thoughts, Trump was dishing out advise to the new grads.
+The president encouraged them not to "waste your youth" by not seizing opportunities because of their age, stating, "I'd pay you a lot of money to have your age."

 "I was 28 when I took my first big gamble to develop a hotel in midtown Manhattan," he said.
 "Go out and fight right from the beginning, from the day you leave this incredible university, go out and fight, fight tough, fight fair, but go out and fight."